keifererikson/vscode-nightfox/README.md

 <br/>

 # Upcoming
 This port is a work in progress.
-1 theme color is completed at this time (still working on the token colours).
+One theme color is completed at this time (still working on the token colours).
 The remaining theme colours are on their way in the coming weeks.

 # Credit
 <p align="center">